Glossary

 Stake

-A Stake is an asset with economic value put at risk by some entity in order to prove commitment to its participation in some economic transaction and / or good future behavior.
+A stake is an asset with economic value put at risk by some entity in order to prove commitment to its participation in some economic transaction and / or good future behaviour.

-Convex uses a mechanism called Delegated Proof of Stake to admit Peers for participation in the Consensus algorithm.
-Other forms of stakes may be used in Smart Contracts.
+Convex uses a staking mechanism to admit peers for participation in the CPoS algorithm.
+Other forms of stakes may be used in smart contracts.

 Stake Weighted Voting